Chapter 22. Spring.NET Web Framework

 </objects>

-1. The first definition is an abstract definition for the base page that many other pages in the application will inherit from.
-In this case, the definition simply specifies which page is to be referenced as the master page, but it will typically also configure localization-related dependencies and root folders for images, scripts and CSS stylesheets.
+• An abstract definition for the base page from which many other pages in the application will inherit.
+In this case, the definition simply specifies which page is to be referenced as the master page, but it typically also configures localization-related dependencies and root folders for images, scripts, and CSS stylesheets.

-2. The second definition defines a login page that neither inherits from the base page nor references the master page.
-What it does show is how to inject a service object dependency into a page instance (the authenticationService is defined elsewhere).
+• A login page that neither inherits from the base page nor references the master page.
+This page shows how to inject a service object dependency into a page instance (the authenticationService is defined elsewhere).

-3. The final definition defines a default application page.
-In this case it simply inherits from the base page in order to inherit the master page dependency, but apart from that it doesn't need any additional dependency injection configuration.
+• A default application page that, in this case, simply inherits from the base page in order to inherit the master page dependency, but apart from that it does not need any additional dependency injection configuration.

-One thing that slightly differentiates the configuration of ASP.NET pages from the configuration of other .NET classes is in the value passed to the type attribute.
-As can be seen in the above configuration snippet the type name is actually the path to the .aspx file for the Page, relative to the directory context it is defined in.
-In the case of the above example, those definitions are in the root context so Login.aspx and Default.aspx also must be in the root of the web application's virtual directory.
+In the case of the above example, those definitions are in the root context ,so Login.aspx and Default.aspx files also must be located in the root of the web application's virtual directory.
 The master page is defined using an absolute path because it could conceivably be referenced from child contexts that are defined within subdirectories of the web application.

-The astute reader may have noticed that the definitions for the Login and Default pages don't specify either of the id and name attributes.
-This is in marked contrast to typical object definitions in Spring.NET, where the id or name attributes are typically mandatory (although not always, as in the case of inner object definitions).
-This is actually intentional, because in the case of Spring.Web Page Controller instances one typically wants to use the name of the .aspx file name as the identifier.
+The definitions for the Login and Default pages do not specify either of the id and name attributes, in marked contrast to typical object definitions in Spring.NET, where the id or name attributes are usually mandatory (although not always, as in the case of inner object definitions).
+In the case of Spring.Web manged Page instances, one typically wants to use the name of the .aspx file name as the identifier.
 If an id is not specified, the Spring.Web infrastructure will simply use the name of the .aspx file as the object identifier (minus any leading path information, and minus the file extension too).

-Nothing prevents an application developer from specifying an id or name value explicitly; one use case when the explicit naming might be useful is when one wants to expose the same page multiple times using a slightly different configuration (Add / Edit pages for example).
-If you would like to use abstract object definitions and have your page inherit from them, the use of the name attribute should be used instead of the id attribute on the abstract object definition.
+Nothing prevents an application developer from specifying an id or name value explicitly; explicit naming can be useful when, for example, one wants to expose the same page multiple times using a slightly different configuration, such as Add / Edit pages.
+To use abstract object definitions and have your page inherit from them, use the name attribute instead of the id attribute on the abstract object definition.

 Spring.Web also allows application developers to inject dependencies into controls (both user controls and standard controls) that are contained within a page.
-This can be accomplished globally for all controls of a particular Type by using the location of the .ascx as the object type identifier.
-This is similar to injecting into .aspx pages shown above.
+You can accomplish this globally for all controls of a particular Type by using the location of the .ascx as the object type identifier.
+This process is similar to injecting into .aspx pages, shown above.

 <object type="~/controls/MyControl.ascx" abstract="true">